Dental Care Group's Blog :

 The cementum acts as a protection of your tooth roots from plaque, bacteria and acids.

 When this protection is damaged, your tooth loses its protection, and the nerve may become exposed.
-This can lead to tooth sensitivity, particularly when consuming hot and cold food and drink (such as tea or ice cream).
+This can lead to tooth sensitivity, particularly when consuming hot and cold food and drinks (such as tea or ice cream).

 Your cementum can wear out over time, making your teeth more sensitive.

 There are many reasons why your cementum may become damaged over time, leaving your tooth nerve exposed.
-Some of the most common examples include…
+Some of the most common examples include:

 1. Tooth grinding